jstarman/robocar/ReadMe.md

 - Insert SD card into Pi
 - Connect power supply
 - Connect ethernet to laptop
-- Control Panel/Network Connections Ethernet properties -> Sharing -> Allow other network users to connect through this computer’s Internet connection.
-When Docker installed look for default adapter.
+- Control Panel/Network Connections Ethernet properties -> Sharing -> Find wifi adapter and check allow other network users to connect through this computer’s Internet connection.
+Select connected network adapter.
+When Docker installed or hyper-v running look for default adapter or disable all others.
-- `ping raspberrypi.mshome.net` to find IP.
-- If this doesn't work install an ip scanner https://www.advanced-ip-scanner.com/ Most likely in `192.168.138.0-255` range
+- Install an ip scanner https://www.advanced-ip-scanner.com/ Most likely in `192.168.137-138.0-254` range
 - If this still doesn't work disable and reenable network adapters and sharing.
 - Install Putty use either hostname or found IP, port 22, SSH.
     - Default username pi